Jimmy Greaves: International career

-At the World Cup he played all three group games against Uruguay, Mexico and France, however, in the win against France, midfielder Joseph Bonnel raked his studs down Greaves's shin, causing a wound that required 14 stitches and left a permanent scar.
-His replacement for the quarter-final against Argentina, Geoff Hurst, scored the only goal of the game and kept his place all the way to the final, where Hurst scored a hat-trick as England won the tournament.
+At the World Cup he played all three group games against Uruguay, Mexico and France; however, in the win against France, midfielder Joseph Bonnel raked his studs down Greaves's shin, causing a wound that required 14 stitches and left a permanent scar.
+His replacement for the quarter-final against Argentina, Geoff Hurst, scored the only goal of the game and kept his place to the final, where Hurst scored a hat-trick as England won the tournament.
 Greaves was fit to play in the final, but manager Alf Ramsey opted against changing a winning team.
 Only the 11 players on the pitch at the end of the 4–2 win over West Germany received medals.
 Following a Football Association-led campaign to persuade FIFA to award medals to all the winners' squad members, Greaves was presented with his medal by Gordon Brown at a ceremony at 10 Downing Street on 10 June 2009.
 In November 2014, Greaves's medal was sold at auction for £44,000.

 Greaves played only three more times for England after the 1966 World Cup, scoring a single goal.
 His final cap came in a 1–0 win over Austria on 27 May 1967.
 At the time, he was England's all-time top goalscorer but was succeeded the following year by Bobby Charlton.
 Although Greaves was called up for UEFA Euro 1968, he remained an unused substitute throughout the tournament, as the team finished in third place.
 He retired from international football early the following year after telling Ramsey that he had no intention of becoming a bit-part player in the England squad.
-In total he scored 44 goals in 57 appearances for England.
-He is currently in fifth place on the all-time list of England goalscorers, behind Wayne Rooney, Charlton, Harry Kane and Gary Lineker.
+In total, he scored 44 goals in 57 appearances for England.
+He is in fifth place on the all-time list of England goalscorers, behind Wayne Rooney, Charlton, Harry Kane and Gary Lineker.
 Greaves holds the record for most hat-tricks for England – six in all.

 Style of play

-Greaves was a prolific goalscorer, and cited his relaxed attitude as the reason for his assured composure and confidence.
-He also had great acceleration and pace, as well as great positional skills, clinical finishing, and opportunism inside the penalty area; he was also an excellent dribbler.
+Greaves was a prolific goalscorer and cited his relaxed attitude as the reason for his assured composure and confidence.
+He also had great acceleration and pace, as well as great positional skills, excellent finishing, and ability to exploit opportunities inside the penalty area; he was also a fine dribbler.